SuperCam for Scientists

 To enable these measurements, SuperCam is, in fact, many instruments in one.

-- For measurements of elemental composition, it integrates the remote Laser Induced Breakdown Spectroscopy (LIBS) capabilities of the highly successful ChemCam instrument included in the payload of the Curiosity rover currently exploring Mars.
-LIBS uses a 1064-nm laser to investigate targets up to 7 m distance from the rover.
+- For measurements of chemical elements, it integrates the remote Laser Induced Breakdown Spectroscopy (LIBS) capabilities of the highly successful ChemCam instrument included in the payload of the Curiosity rover currently exploring Mars.
+LIBS uses a 1064-nm laser to investigate targets up to 7 meters (about 23 feet) distance from the rover.

 - Finally, SuperCam also acquires high-resolution images of samples under study using a color remote micro-imager (RMI).
 The collection of data provided by this suite of correlated measurements on a sample can be used to determine directly the geochemistry and mineralogy of samples.